dssg/triage/example/config/README.md

 Each entry describes a collate.SpacetimeAggregation object, and the arguments needed to create it.
 Generally, each of these entries controls the features from one source table, though in the case of multiple groups may result in multiple output tables.

 Rules specifying how to handle imputation of null values must be explicitly defined in your config file.
-These can be specified in two places: either within each feature or overall for each type of feature (aggregates_imputation, categoricals_imputation, array_categoricals_imputation).
-In either case, a rule must be given for each aggregation function (e.g., sum, max, avg, etc) used, or a catch-all can be specified with `all`.
+These can be specified in two places: either within each feature or overall for each type of feature (`aggregates_imputation`, `categoricals_imputation`, `array_categoricals_imputation`).
+In either case, a rule must be given for each aggregation function/metric (e.g., `sum`, `max`, `avg`, etc) used, or a catch-all can be specified with `all`.
 Aggregation function-specific rules will take precedence over the `all` rule and feature-specific rules will take precedence over the higher-level rules.
 Several examples are provided below.
+The supported aggregation functions/metrics are subject to the aggreagtion functions of the version of postgres being used.

 Available Imputation Rules:
 - `mean`: The average value of the feature (for SpacetimeAggregation the mean is taken within-date).
 - `constant`: Fill with a constant value from a required `value` parameter.
 - `zero`: Fill with zero.
+- `zero_noflag`: Fill with zero without generating an **imputed** flag.
+This option should be used only for cases where null values are explicitly known to be zero such as absence of an entity from an events table indicating that no such event has occurred.
 - `null_category`: Only available for categorical features.
 Just flag null values with the null category column.
 - `binary_mode`: Only available for aggregate column types.
 Takes the modal value for a binary feature.
 - `error`: Raise an exception if any null values are encountered for this feature.

 - `feature_aggregations`:
     - `prefix`: prefix given to the resultant tables
-    - `from_obj`: from_obj is usually a source table but can be an expression, such as a join (ie ```"cool_stuff join other_stuff using (stuff_id)"```)
+    - `from_obj`: from_obj is usually a source table but can be an expression, such as a join (ie `cool_stuff join other_stuff using (stuff_id)`)
     - `knowledge_date_column`: The date column to use for specifying which records to include in temporal features.
 It is important that the column used specifies the date at which the event is known about, which may be different from the date the event happened.
     - `aggregates_imputation`: top-level imputation rules that will apply to all aggregates functions can also specify `categoricals_imputation` or `array_categoricals_imputation`.
-You must specified at least one of the top-level or feature-level imputation to cover ever feature being defined.
+You must specify at least one of the top-level or feature-level imputation to cover every feature being defined.
         - `all`: The `all` rule will apply to all aggregation functions, unless overridden by more specific one
             - `type`: every imputation rule must have a `type` parameter, while some (like 'constant') have other required parameters (`value` here)
             - `value`
-        - `max`: specifying `max` here will take precedence over the `all` rule for aggregations using a MAX() function
+        - `some aggregation function`: The reudction function used by the aggreagate such as `sum`, `count`, `avg`, `max` etc. Function-specific rules will take precedence over the catch-all rule.
     - `aggregates`: aggregates and categoricals define the actual features created.
 So at least one is required.
 Aggregates of numerical columns.
-        - (First quantity)
+        - No keys are used on this line, which marks the first aggregate in a list
-            - `quantity`: Each quantity is a number of some and the list of metrics are applied to each quantity.
+            - `quantity`: Each quantity is a number of some and the list of metrics are applied to each quantity, e.g. `homeless::INT`
             - `imputation`:  Imputation rules specified at the level of specific features will take precedence over the higer-level rules specified above.
 Note that the 'count' and 'sum' metrics will be imputed differently here.
                 - `count`:
                     - `type`: `mean`
                 - `sum`:
                     - `type`: `constant`
                     - `value`: `137`
-            - `metrics`:
+            - `metrics`: the metrics/aggreagtion functions listed here will be used for the current aggregation only and must be defined separately for all aggregations.
                 - `count`
                 - `sum`
             - `coltype`: `smallint` (Optional, if you want to control the column type in the generated features tables)
-        - (Second quantity)
+        - No keys are used on this line, which marks the second aggregate in a list
             - `quantity`: `some_flag` (Since we're specifying `aggregates_imputation` above, a feature-specific imputation rule can be omitted)
             - `metrics`:
                 - `max`